senwu/emmental-tutorials/README.rst

 SuperGLUE Tutorial
 -------------

 In this `tutorial <superglue/>`_, we build an Emmental application to tackle `SuperGLUE`_, a new benchmark in the same style as GLUE with a set of more difficult language understanding tasks.
 Our submission achieved a new `start-of-the-art score`_ on June 15, 2019 under the name of Stanford Hazy Research.
-This code has also been refactored to be compatible with the `Snorkel`_ project in the `snorkel-superglue`_ repository.
+This code has also been refactored and used in the `Snorkel`_ project in the `snorkel-superglue`_ repository.

 Installation